craiglambson/node-bulletin-board/CraigLambsonREADME.md.txt

 SECURITY WARNING: You are building a Docker image from Windows against a non-Windows Docker host.
 All files and directories added to build context will have '-rwxr-xr-x' permissions.
 It is recommended to double check and reset permissions for sensitive files and directories.
 PS C:\users\micro\node-bulletin-board\bulletin-board-app>

-*  Tried to tag the build with bulletin-board:2.0, but it didnít work.
+*  Tried to tag the build with bulletin-board:2.0, but it didn‚Äôt work.
 Now I need to publish it:
 PS docker run --publish 8000:8080 --detach --name bb bulletinboard:1.0 PS C:\users\micro\node-bulletin-board\bulletin-board-app> docker run --publish 8000:8080 --detach --name bb bulletinboard:1.0
 docker: Error response from daemon: Conflict.
 The container name "/bb" is already in use by container "4c92b81aa2db75572e042056ad538a734ce4a93f74fa92a7e8ff46d200a172cd".
 You have to remove (or rename) that container to be able to reuse that name.
 See 'docker run --help'.
-** Iíll name the container bbc;
+** I‚Äôll name the container bbc;
 PS C:\users\micro\node-bulletin-board\bulletin-board-app> docker run --publish 8000:8080 --detach --name bbc  bulletinboard:1.0 ad204dba0dff743e8af3a2d55ff13b4ecac8e93e4d788d0376f0b7527ed381f2
 docker: Error response from daemon: driver failed programming external connectivity on endpoint bbc (6a3ceda1accab2c7632c770b49360dd5c58a54f815e7e77e374a94a84f3456db): Bind for 0.0.0.0:8000 failed: port is already allocated.